-Client fees may be collected from the Client's custodial account with the Client's authorization, collected via an invoice sent to the Client, or collected directly from the Funds as permitted by the relevant Fund's private placement memorandum.
+Client fees may be collected from the Client's custodial account with the Client's authorization, collected via an invoice sent to the Client, or collected directly from the Funds as permitted by the relevant Fund's private placement memorandum, prospectus or registration statement.
 Some Clients may have fees collected from a combination of these three sources, i.e. custody account, direct invoice and/or domestic or offshore fund entities.